sirajkrm/vagrant-k8s-cluster-kubeadm-centos-7-install/README.md

 I had an issue with public network conflicts <br />

 2- I used weave net for this installation <br />
-I read couple article being good and having feature same as Flannel and Calico <br/>
+I read couple articles about it being good and having feature same as Flannel and Calico <br/>
 Weave net support encryption.. you may need some additional resources <br />

 3- container restart <br />